ff6347/ff6347.github.io/_posts/2017-29-05-monday-morning-wiredness.md

 categories: [tech]
 ---

-Does every monday have to start with wired problems? iTerm2 can't connect over ssh to our remote server.
+Does every Monday have to start with wired problems? iTerm2 can't connect over ssh to our remote server.
 Terminal can.
-After a reboot everything works normal…?
+After a reboot, everything works normally…?
 WTF?
 Gremlins?